 There’s no doubt about it; working in the cannabis industry is exciting!
 The landscape of this emerging market seems to change every week, and even with recreational legalization in less than half of the country, business is booming!

 But those working on the front lines of the industry might offer a much more pessimistic perspective.
-According to a report titled Why Budtenders Quit: Management Trends from America’s Best and Worst Rated Dispensaries, released by Best in Grow, cannabis dispensary budtenders are very dissatisfied with their jobs.
+According to Why Budtenders Quit: Management Trends from America’s Best and Worst Rated Dispensaries, a report released by Best in Grow, cannabis dispensary budtenders are very dissatisfied with their jobs.

 For starters, forty percent of budtenders (or, more generally, dispensary employees) rate their jobs as a 1 out of 5 on Glassdoor, a popular job review website.
 Notably, budtenders complain that they are especially unhappy with their compensation and their interactions with senior management.